itdxer/neupy/site/docs/layers/basics.rst

 Subnetworks
 ***********

-Subnetworks is a simple trick that makes easier to read and understend the networks structure.
+Subnetworks is a simple trick that makes easier to read and understend network's structure.
 Instead of explaining it's much easier to show the main advantage of this method.
 Here is an example of the simpe convolutional network.

 .. code-block:: python